php-http/fig-standards/proposed/http-client/http-client-meta.md

 ### Exceptions

 Our the domain exceptions `NetworkException`, `RequestException` and `HttpException` define a contract very similar to eachother.
-The choosen approach is to not let them extend eachother because inheritance does not make sense in the domain model.
+The choosen approach is to not let them extend each other because inheritance does not make sense in the domain model.
 A `RequestException` is not a `NetworkException`.